-Our Daytona Beach Personal Injury Attorneys Help in Various Cases
+Our Daytona Beach Personal Injury Attorneys Handle All Types of Injury Cases

 While most personal injuries are preventable, accidents still happen every minute in the United States.
 In Florida, a person who becomes injured in a car accident or another type of accident may be eligible for compensation if they can prove negligence on the part of another individual or entity.
 Working with experienced Daytona Beach personal injury lawyers can make this process easier for you and your loved one(s).

 Our knowledgeable Daytona Beach personal injury attorneys Ronald Zimmet Sr. and Ronald Zimmet Jr. serving all of Florida from their Daytona Beach office can assist you with determining liability in your particular injury and help obtain compensation on your behalf.